OWASP/www-chapter-jacksonville/index.md

 Please note that there are 3 entrances; only the one perpendicular to the main street is unlocked after 5pm ET.
 Please use the side entrance as seen in the picture below.

 ![Side-Entrance](assets/images/Side_Entrance.jpg)

+If you are interested in facilitating a discussion or passionate on a topic you would like to present, reach out to [Francois Fried](mailto:francois.fried@owasp.org) to schedule a topic.

 ## **Who is OWASP?**